Woodworm treatment at a windmill in Canterbury

-Following our inspection of the internal timbers, infestation by Common Furniture Beetle was observed to the joists supporting the upper level.
-This appeared to be mostly inactive; however, re-infestation could reoccur if this area was left untreated.
+It was evident that both old and inactive infestations were scattered across the timber beams.
+The internal timbers were suffering from a Common Furniture Beetle infestation to the joists supporting the upper level.
+This appeared to be mostly inactive; however, re-infestation could have occurred if this area was left untreated.

-Inspection of the large dimensional spanning timber beam revealed an infestation by Death Watch Beetle, with fresh bore dust indicating recent larval activity.
+Inspection of the large dimensional spanning timber beam revealed an infestation by Deathwatch Beetle, with fresh bore dust indicating recent larval activity.
 This appeared to be deep-rooted within the shakes of the beam.

 Arranging a Woodworm Survey